What Are Academic Clusters?

 Course selection workshops with Program Counsellors

 How Do I Join a Cluster?

 It's easy!
-When you complete your online Residence Application, select “cluster” as a building choice in the Residence Preferences section.
+When you complete your online Residence Application, select “Academic Cluster” as a building choice in the Residence Preferences section.
 Learn more here.